 All of North Sailing's boats are traditional wooden fishing boats, which have been carefully restored and adapted to a new role without compromising their original character.
 All the boats undergo strict inspection and are approved by Lloyd's Register.

-North Sailing now operates six Icelandic oak boats that have been specially converted to carry passengers.
-Two of them, Haukur and Hildur, have been transformed into two mast schooners, the only two of its kind in Iceland.
+North Sailing now operates seven Icelandic oak boats that have been specially converted to carry passengers.
+Three of them, Opal, Hildur and Haukur have been transformed into two mast schooners, the only two of its kind in Iceland.